skt-t1-byungi/oauth2-naver/README.md

 # Naver Provider for OAuth 2.0 Client
-This package provides Google OAuth 2.0 support for the PHP League's OAuth 2.0 Client.
+This package provides Naver OAuth 2.0 support for the PHP League's OAuth 2.0 Client.

 ## Usage